buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Unfortunately, my neatly organised schedule hit a huge detour over the last 2-3 weeks.
 My father-in-law ended up in hospital after having a stroke and, for obvious reasons, I’m afraid I had to pause work on the book to put family first.

-Thankfully, he is doing better so I’m restarting the work I was doing before on this chapter.
-I hope to have it finished soon.
+Thankfully, he is doing better so I’m back to writing, I’m just a little further behind than I’d hoped to be.

 The images in this preview are primarily draft images that I’ll develop further, **i.e. these are not the final images.** With that disclaimer out of the way, feel free to dive in.